Brickworks (company): 2010s

 November 2018 saw the acquisition of Glen-Gery, the fourth largest brick manufacturer in the United States, which was the company's first major overseas investment.
-2018 also saw the grand opening of the new Brickworks Design Studio in Sydney, located in the CBD's Barrack Street.
+2018 also saw the grand opening of the new Brickworks Design Studio in the Sydney central business district in Barrack Street.

-Further acquisitions followed in 2019, with Iowa-based Sioux City Brick acquired in September, followed by the acquisition of Redland Brick in February 2020.
+Further acquisitions followed in 2019, with Iowa-based Sioux City Brick acquired in August, followed by the acquisition of Redland Brick in February 2020.

 2020s

 In 2020, Amazon announced plans to construct Australia's largest warehouse and distribution facility in land held by the Brickworks-Goodman Joint Venture Trust in the Western Sydney suburb of Oakdale West.
 The distribution facility will be a development for the JV Trust, a 50-50 joint venture between Brickworks and Goodman Group.
 On 14.9 hectares, the 26-metre high-bay facility will comprise three mezzanine levels providing a total floor space of 191,170 sqm.
 The building is targeted to be completed in the second half of 2021.
 Amazon is the second customer to pre-commit to Oakdale West, following the announcement of Coles Group in January 2019.

-March 2022 saw the opening of Brickworks Flagship Design Studio in New York City on Fifth Avenue, with two additional design studios also opening in Philadelphia and Baltimore in 2021 and 2022.
+March 2022 saw the opening of Brickworks Flagship Design Studio in New York City on Fifth Avenue, with two additional design studios also opening in Philadelphia in 2021 and Baltimore in 2022.

+In June 2025, Brickworks and minority owner Soul Patts agreed to a $14 billion merger, whereby Brickworks would own 19% of the merged entity.

 Corporate governance

-Brickworks Limited is headquartered in Horsley Park NSW, 2175, Australia and operates in all states throughout Australia and in New Zealand.
-Brickworks Limited is publicly traded on the Australian Stock Exchange and exchanges under company code BKW.
+Brickworks Limited is headquartered in Horsley Park and operates in all states throughout Australia and in New Zealand.
+Brickworks Limited is publicly traded on the Australian Securities Exchange and exchanges under company code BKW.

-Investments of the company represent 39% interest in Washington H. Soul Pattinson and have provided a stabilizer to the often volatile Building Products earnings stream.
+Investments of the company represent 39% interest in Soul Patts and have provided a stabilizer to the often volatile Building Products earnings stream.